Back to Blog

 Patients considering dental implants should seek professional evaluation to determine their suitability for treatment.
 Comprehensive assessment includes examination of bone quality, oral health status, and overall medical history.
 Certain conditions may affect implant success and require specific management protocols.

 Signs that may indicate the need for implant consultation include missing teeth causing functional difficulties, loose dentures affecting eating or speaking, or bone loss in areas of missing teeth.
+Understanding the true cost of a missing tooth can help patients appreciate why timely treatment matters.
 Early consultation can help preserve existing bone and optimise treatment outcomes.

 Professional assessment also ensures appropriate treatment planning based on individual circumstances.
 Factors such as bone density, gum health, and bite relationships all influence implant placement strategies and restoration designs.